HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backup-restore.md

     Ensure that the pod status reaches the `Running` state and displays `1/1` in the `Ready` column.

-???+ info "Validation"
+## Next step

 After configuring your database, [validate your deployment](validation.md#verifying-database-connectivity) to verify that the IQ pod can connect to the database successfully.